 As most people know, construction sites and factories are dangerous places to work – particularly when the proper safety precautions are not taken.
 One of the worst dangers present at many construction projects and factories are large cranes.
 These cranes pose a variety of injury risks.
 Examples of the ways a crane can cause serious, even life ending injury include collapse of the crane, and the crane operator inadvertently dropping a load or striking a person with the load.
 Negligence cases involving injuries caused by cranes are often among the most complex personal injury claims, both because the responsibilities of the various parties can be hard to ascertain and because the very identity of the responsible parties is sometimes not known.
-If you or a loved one has been seriously hurt in a crane accident, contact the North Carolina personal injury attorneys of Maginnis Law at 919.480.8526 or send us the details of your claim using our confidential contact page.
+If you or a loved one has been seriously hurt in a crane accident, contact a North Carolina personal injury attorney.

 Your rights following a crane accident in many cases depends upon your relationship with the company operating the crane.
 That is, the rights of someone completely unrelated to the business operating the crane and its own employees are vastly different.
 For example, if an employee of the crane operator is injured, he or she may be limited to a North Carolina workers’ compensation claim – unless, for example, the injury was somehow also caused by someone other than his or her employer.
 An independent third party injured by the crane operator, including other contractors on site, may be able to sue for negligence.
 Negligence suits typically allow for higher monetary recoveries than workers’ compensation claims and so it is important to pursue them, if feasible.